Braves vs. Twins Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Carlos Correa and others are listed when the Atlanta Braves host the Minnesota Twins at Truist Park on Monday at 7:20 PM ET.
+Ronald Acuna Jr. and Carlos Correa are among the players with prop bets available when the Atlanta Braves and the Minnesota Twins play at Truist Park on Tuesday (at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!